Alberta Provincial Payroll Information

 Reservist Leave

-Required Notice 4 weeks prior to the date the leave begins.
+Required Notice At least 4 weeks prior to the date the leave begins.

-Length of Leave Up to 20 days each calendar year for annual training, and as long as necessary to accommodate the period of service required for international or domestic deployment.
+Length of Leave As long as necessary to accommodate the period of service required for international or domestic deployment.

 Paid No, unless stated in an employment contract or collective agreement.